BillJr99/BillJr99.github.io/_posts/2020-02-24-githubclassroom.md

 ## Student View: Merging the Pull Request / Branch

+Ensure that students remember to merge their pull request (and, ultimately, their branch) into the master branch.
+This will make it easier for you to find their work when you download their assignments.
+By default, you'll see the master branch, and that will be empty if they only worked in an unmerged branch.
+So, although branches are really useful in practice and to generate Pull Requests to get help, it's also helpful to merge them back into ``master`` before submitting.
+My students sometimes forget to do this, and I see an empty directory at first when I clone!

 ![Merging a Pull Request](/media/2020-02-24-githubclassroom/classroom-merge-pull-request.gif)

 ## Downloading Assignments for Grading with the GitHub Classroom Assistant

 ![Downloading Assignments with GitHub Classroom Assistant](/media/2020-02-24-githubclassroom/assistant-download-assignment.gif)

+# Closing Thoughts

+GitHub Classroom is a useful tool to teach git in the classroom, and to manage student work among instructional staff and among peer student groups.
+I've found a few tips and tricks in my workflow along the way, as you've seen above, but I've found this to help me manage student work in a meaningful industry platform.
+I like when students develop best practices while doing their work: often, we're rushed to teach something and we forget to emphasize good habits along the way.

+Finally, a few closing tips:

+1. The repository names will start off with the name of the assignment (i.e., ``assignment1-ABC123``).
+I like to set my assignment names/classroom names/assignment prefixes with the current semester/year (``csta-spring-2020-assignment1``).
+2. I have Two Factor Authentication enabled on my github account, so I can’t check in files that GitHub Classroom Assistant downloads.
+As you’ve seen, that could be OK, but I wrote scripts to download the SSH links for the class.
+I am happy to share these if you are interested!
+3. I like to create boilerplate “starter” assignments to house my instructions and starter work – although there are many steps here, most of them are “one-time” prep items that you do not have to repeat from year to year.
+This way, I can focus instead on evolving the assignments!

 ------